 Day 1 Tues Guayaquil

-For those travelling from NZ you can travel on LAN Airlines direct to Santiago with a connection to Guayaquil , arriving there late evening .
+For those travelling from NZ you can travel on LATAM Airlines direct to Santiago with a connection to Guayaquil , arriving there late evening .
 On arrival you will be transferred to your hotel .

 Accommodation: Grand Hotel

 Guayaquil is Ecuador's major commercial city, quite tropical , situated on the coast

 Day 2 Wed Guayaquil- Cuenca (B)